PeterStoyanov83/Django_Project_K_Web_Exam/README.md

 knowledge in Python and Django.
 Back then Peter wasn't able to complete the full extent of the project since he hadn't yet covered the Django Web and Front-end modules in Softuni.

-## What you see here is the result of the work after completing the Python Web and Front End Modules. in SoftUni!

 ##  Take A Look Around: